HaveAGitGat/Tdarr/README.md

   **docker pull haveagitgat/tdarr**

-2. Create persistent docker volume for Tdarr data - Mapping host folder most likely won't work as MongoDB requires a filesystem that supports fsync() on directories amongst other things.
+2. Create a persistent docker volume for Tdarr data - Mapping a host folder most likely won't work as MongoDB requires a filesystem that supports fsync() on directories amongst other things.

   **docker volume create TdarrData**

-3. Run the container (change the '8265' on the left to your preferred port. )
+3. Run the container (change the '8265' on the left to your preferred port and add required volumes)

 docker run -ti --rm \

-        -v /media/mount/:/home/Tdarr/Media \
+        -v /your/video/library/path/:/home/Tdarr/Media \

         -p 8265:8265 \